Inception-framework/debugger/README.md

     Host-Xilinx> bootgen -w -image scripts/boot.bif -o build/boot.bin

 Use one of the techniques presented above to transfer the new boot image to the MicroSD card on the Zybo and power on.
-Launch Vivado:
+Launch Vivado on the host PC:

     Host-Xilinx> vivado build/vv/top.xpr &

 In the `Hardware Manager`, select `Open Target` and `Auto Connect`.
 The tool should now be connected to the ILA core in the PL of the Zynq of the Zybo.
 Select the signals to use for the trigger, for instance `top_i/sab4z_m_axi_ARVALID` and `top_i/sab4z_m_axi_ARREADY`.
 Configure the trigger such that it starts recording when both signals are asserted.
 Set the trigger position in window to 512 and run the trigger.
-If you are running the software stack across the PL (see section [Run the complete software stack across SAB4Z](#BootInAAS)), the trigger should be fired immediately.
-If it is not use the serial console to interact with the software stack and cause some read access to the DDR across the PL.
-Analyze the complete AXI transaction in the `Waveform` sub-window of Vivado.
-If you are not running the software stack across the PL, use devmem to access the DDR across the PL:
+If you are running the software stack across the PL (see section [Run the complete software stack across SAB4Z](#BootInAAS)), the trigger should be fired immediately (if it is not use the serial console to interact with the software stack and cause some read access to the DDR across the PL).
+If you are not running the software stack across the PL, use devmem to perform a read access to the DDR across the PL:

     Host> picocom -b115200 -fn -pn -d8 -r -l /dev/ttyUSB1
     Sab4z> devmem 0x90000000 32

-and analyze the complete AXI transaction.
+Analyse the complete AXI transaction in the `Waveform` sub-window of Vivado.
 Note: the trigger logic can be much more sophisticated than the suggested one.
 It can be based on state machines, for instance.
 See the Xilinx documentation for more information on this.